 “Dragonfly, not dragon,” says another voice.
 Some villagers laugh.
 “Silence!” growls the Chief.

 Oil lamps flicker.
 Incense sticks burn red dots through the smoke.
-As Dragonfly gets used to the semi-darkness he sees the looming shapes of statues, each one a god.
+As he gets used to the semi-darkness he sees the looming shapes of statues, each one a god.
 He has never been allowed here before but Grandma has told him every detail.
-Towering above is the fierce, black grimace, bulging eyes and raised weapons of the God of War and Justice, over these are the softer lines of the Goddess of Love and Motherhood, and that squat, ugly-looking statue must be the God of Village Administration.
-There are others: the Guard of the Temple, the God of Royal Obedience, the Spirits of the After Life.
+Towering above is the fierce, black grimace, bulging eyes and raised weapons of the God of War and Justice, over there are the softer lines of the Goddess of Love and Motherhood, and that squat, ugly-looking statue must be the God of Village Administration.
+There are others: the Guard of the Temple, the God of Royal Obedience, the Spirit Guardian of the After Life.

 He moves cautiously through the smoke, surprised by the height of the blackened pillars disappearing upwards towards light cracking through distant roof tiles.
 The Temple seems at least twice the size inside.
 Here is the wall of the recently deceased, little alcoves each bearing a name and a small statue.
 He looks for his Grandfather, Soaring Seabird.
 Grandmother told him exactly where to look.
 The name is clear, but there is no statue in the alcove.
 All the other alcoves have statues in them.

 “I will not be silent,” yells Dragonfly.
 He runs to the mighty Gong by the door, climbs on to the ringing platform, draws back the suspended wooden Log of Calling and drives it forward with all his angry strength into the centre of the gong.

 The Temple roars like a dragon.
 The Log of Calling swings back striking Dragonfly in the face.
 He falls backward on to the stone floor.
 Waves of dazzling darkness close about him.
 And then silence.